 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Royal Dutch Shell's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 However, it's sensible to consider Royal Dutch Shell's PEG ratio in relation to those of similar companies.

 Royal Dutch Shell's EBITDA (earnings before interest, taxes, depreciation and amortisation) is a whopping £53.7 billion.

 The EBITDA is a measure of a Royal Dutch Shell's overall financial performance and is widely used to measure a its profitability.

 To put that into context you can compare it against similar companies.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Royal Dutch Shell.

-Total ESG risk: 34.84
+Royal Dutch Shell's total ESG risk: 34.84

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Royal Dutch Shell's overall score of 34.84 (as at 01/01/2019) is pretty weak – landing it in it in the 74th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Royal Dutch Shell's overall score of 34.84 (as at 12/31/2018) is pretty weak – landing it in it in the 74th percentile of companies rated in the same sector.